Nancy120/Careerflow.ai-Assignment/careerflow-qa-assignment/README.md

 ---

-## Task 2 — Test Scenario Design: AI Mock Interview Platform
+## Task 2 — Test Scenario Design: AI Mock Interview Platform [Will be in the pdf that is attched in the mail itself]

 The full test plan is in **[docs/test-plan.md](./docs/test-plan.md)**.